Michoacán Relation

 The mid–16th century manuscript known as the Michoacán Relation is a unique piece of evidence of the history, rites, and customs of the Purépecha.
 The codex offers a glimpse into the fascinating world of an indigenous ethnic group in Mexico, whose wonderful culture was lost due to the 16th century conquest by Europeans.
 The fact that this important knowledge was not lost is thanks to the Franciscan monk Jeronimo de Alcalá.
 Thus, the Michoacán Relation offers numerous illustrations alongside the explanatory text, which wonderfully demonstrates the life of the Purépecha in the central-western region of modern Mexico.

 Information about the history, culture, and political organization of the Purépecha, one of the indigenous ethnic groups in Mexico, is assembled on 306 pages in the Michoacán Relation.
 They lived in the province of Michoacán, a Mexican state on the country’s west coast.
-The Purépecha or Tarascans (as the Spanish conquistadors called the indigenous population) were a powerful people.
+The Purépecha were a powerful people.
 Rivals to the Aztecs, they are famous to this day for their significant cities, which are known today as a site for archeological excavation and for tourists to visit ruins.
-The Spanish conquest of the New World in the 15th century, per Hernán Cortés in Mexico, lead to the subjugation of the Tarascans from 1525–30, inter alia, and the killing of their leader Tanganxon II.
-The Purépecha were subsequently missionized and robbed of their own culture.
+The Spanish conquest of the New World in the 15th century, per Hernán Cortés in Mexico, lead to the subjugation of the Purépecha from 1525–30, inter alia, and the killing of their leader Tanganxon II.
+They were subsequently missionized and robbed of their own culture.

 History from a Trustworthy Source